beratzorlu/AutoMate/README.md

 ## Bug Fixes

-In this section, all bugs that cased fatal errors that prevented the successful execution of the application and their relevant fixes are provided.
+In this section, all bugs that cased errors that prevented the successful execution of the application and their relevant fixes are provided.

 | **Bug** | **Fix** |
 | ------- | ------- |